Hyperbolic groups and local connectivity: Semistability at infinity

 Let $X$ be a simply connected space.
 A \emph{ray} in $X$ is a proper map $c\colon [0,\infty) \to X$.
 Two rays $c$ and $c'$ in $X$ \emph{converge to the same end} of $X$ if for any compact set $D \subset X$ there exists $N\ge 0$ such that $c\bigl( [N,\infty) ] \bigr)$ and $c\bigl( [N,\infty) \bigr)$ lie in the same component of $X\setminus D$.
 Convergence to the same end is an equivalence relation whose equivalence classes are called the \emph{ends} of $X$.

 A simply connected space $X$ is \emph{semistable at infinity} if any two rays in $X$ converging to the same end are joined by a proper homotopy.

-A theorem of Mihalik (\cite[Thm.~2.1]{Mihalik83}) states that semistability is equivalent to the following condition: for each ray $r$ and each compact set $D \subseteq X$, there exists a larger compact set $E$ such that, for every still larger compact set $F$, each pointed loop $\alpha$ in $X \setminus E$ based on the ray $r$ can be homotoped into $X\setminus F$ via a homotopy in $X-D$ that slides the base point along $r$.
+A theorem of Mihalik (\cite[Thm.~2.1]{Mihalik83}) states that semistability is equivalent to the following condition: for some (equivalently any) ray $r$ and each compact set $D \subseteq X$, there is a larger compact set $E$ so that, for every still larger compact set $F$, each pointed loop $\alpha$ in $X \setminus E$ based on the ray $r$ can be homotoped into $X\setminus F$ via a homotopy in $X-D$ that slides the base point along $r$.

 The following lemma makes precise the idea that $(\ddag_M)$ allows one to push paths outward in the Cayley graph in a controlled manner.

 \begin{lem} Let $G$ be a one-ended word hyperbolic group acting geometrically on a $\delta$--hyperbolic space $X$.
 There is a constant $\lambda$ such that the following holds.
 Choose any basepoint $p\in X$.
 Let $c$ and $c'$ be geodesic rays based at $p$.